AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/manage-custom-oauth2-apps.md

 product-area: system-administration;workfront-integrations
 navigation-topic: administrator-integrations
 title: View and manage custom OAuth2 applications
-description: The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.
+description: As an Adobe Workfront administrator, you can view and manage the OAuth2 applications for your instance of Workfront, which allow other applications to access Workfront.
 ---

 # View and manage custom OAuth2 applications

-The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview Sandbox environment.

 As an Adobe Workfront administrator, you can view and manage the OAuth2 applications for your instance of Workfront, which allow other applications to access Workfront.

 >[!NOTE]
 >
->In the context of OAuth2, "Oauth2 application: refers to the this sort of access link between an app and a server such as Workfront.
+>In the context of OAuth2, "Oauth2 application" refers to this sort of access link between an app and a server such asWorkfront.
 >
 >For more information, see [Create OAuth2 applications for Workfront integrations](../../administration-and-setup/configure-integrations/create-oauth-application.md)